Posts tagged: Social Justice

 In this podcast Elisa Pearmain focused on forgiveness for individuals rather than reconciliation between people or groups of people.
 She shared a

 few stories that illustrate aspects of the forgiveness process in action.
 She discussed some of her personal experiences with forgiveness.
 She shared some of her observations of the forgiveness process in her therapy practice, and how often at bottom we discover the need to forgive ourselves.
-Elisa discussed how retelling personal experience in folk and fairy tale can help in this healing process and how the “narrative reframing” or “shifts in perspective” are at the heart of forgiveness, and various techniques for shifting story perspectives she Read more »
+Elisa discussed how retelling personal experience in folk and fairy tale can help in this healing process and how the “narrative reframing” or “shifts in perspective” are at the heart of forgiveness, and various techniques for shifting story perspectives she Read the rest of this entry »

 Charlotte Blake Alston – Breaking Barriers Through Storytelling